 [R2] Describe and explain what you observe in the figure.
 To what do you attribute this time-path of the growth rate of GDP per capita between 2021 and 2100?

-likethrough and with a decreasing andThe growth rate of GDP per capita has a downward sloping tend.
-In fact, with the addition of climate change, the growth rate goes below the steady state growth rate if we exclude climate change.
-This could be because the value of Y and hence y depends on the state of the economy.
-If climate change is worse and more capital gets destroyed, then the value of Y and thus y is bound to decrease.

-In this simulation the abatement effort (sm) takes a value of 0, indicating that the government is not allocating any effort towards climate control.
-Hence, it is only natural that the emissions increase, and the climate situation worsens, decreasing the growth rate of y and creating the trend illustrated in Figure 1.
+The trend of the GDP per capita growth rate in the “classical” Solow-growth model is that the curve is convex and approaches the long-run growth rate, in our case 2%.
+This effect dominates up to around 2040 as it looks like the model without climate damage.
+However, climate change is destroying GDP more severely as there are more GHG emissions through higher material output and higher temperatures.
+This negative effect on GDP growth outweighs the effect of “classical” GDP growth.
+We see that the GDP growth rate turns concave and falls below the “classical” long-run GDP growth rate with a decreasing and accelerating rate.

 [R2] Compare the last decade of the yearly growth rate of GDP per capita computed in column N with the long-run growth rate that you would have obtained in the model without climate.
 Do these rates differ?
 If so, to what do you attribute the difference?

-The last value (2100) has a growth rate of 0.00476, or if rounded: 0.005.
-This is ¼th of the value found in question b.
-This difference can once again be attributed to the abatement effort of the government.
-Since this value is 0, the climate keeps worsening (as more emissions are produced) and the value of damages (D(t)) which depends positively on T(t) which also depends positively on M(T) (emissions) increases.
-An increase in the value of D(t) decreases the economy’s ability to grow and creates this growth rate that is below the long run growth rate of an economy without a climate parameter.
+The last value (2100) has a growth rate of 0.00476, or around 0.5%.
+This is ¼th of the value found in question c.
+This difference can once again be attributed to the damages decreasing GDP caused by climate change.
+This effect is aggravated by there being no abatement efforts.
+The reduction of GDP growth rates can be attributed to a growing Dt.
+Material output continuously increase GHG accumulated in the atmosphere.
+This causes a gradual increase in temperatures which in turn increases damages.
+This causes a continuous negative effect on GDP per capita growth rates.
+Hence, the growth rate that is below the long run growth rate of an economy without a climate parameter.

 Simulation 2 – Maximum abatement